FyraLabs/boson/README.md

 rather than using the game's bundled Electron version and running it thorugh Proton.
 Think of it like [Boxtron], [Roberta], or [Luxtorpeda], but for Electron games.

+Please check [this list](https://steamdb.info/tech/Container/Electron/) to see if you need/want to use Boson for your game.

 [Boxtron]: https://github.com/dreamer/boxtron
 [Roberta]: https://github.com/dreamer/roberta
 [Luxtorpeda]: https://github.com/dreamer/luxtorpeda